-Depilatory creams don’t take long to use either, and leave you with incredibly soft skin and zero stubble.
-A lot of products are also formulated with moisturizing ingredients to keep your skin silky-smooth, too.
-Needless to say, there are a lot of brilliant advantages to this hair removal method.
-But you still need to use hair removal creams carefully.
+Hair removal creams don’t take long to use either, leaving you with incredibly soft skin and zero stubble.
+A lot of products are also formulated with moisturizing ingredients to keep skin soft, too.
+Needless to say, there are a lot of brilliant advantages to hair removal creams, but you still need to use them carefully.

-It’s also critical that you follow the timing instructions on the product packaging.
-Leaving a fast-acting hair removal cream on your skin for even a minute or two longer than the recommended time limit can cause chemical burns and irritation.
-But, unlike with shaving, you don’t need to worry about uncomfortable razor burns and unsightly bumps, or ingrown hairs.
+It’s also imperative that you follow the timing instructions on the product packaging.
+Leaving a fast-acting hair removal cream on your skin for any longer than the recommended time limit can cause chemical burns and irritation.
+However, unlike with shaving, you don’t need to worry about uncomfortable razor burns or bumps, or ingrown hairs.

-While depilatory creams dissolve the hair proteins below the surface of your skin, razor blades work by cutting off the ends of each hair, up to the surface of the skin.
+While depilatory creams dissolve hair proteins below the surface of your skin, razors work by cutting off the ends of each hair at the surface of the skin.

 The pros and cons of shaving

-“Shaving is the most popular hair removal method, and for good reason,” says Dr. Vergara-Wijangco, especially for women on the go who just want a quick touch-up without the effort of slathering on hair removal creams.
-“Shaving is cheap, easy and, unless you cut yourself, painless.
-Since all you need is a razor and some shaving cream, it’s easy to see why those who are time-crunched would opt for this method of hair removal,” she adds.
+“Shaving is the most popular hair removal method, and for good reason,” says Dr. Vergara-Wijangco of this quick option.
+“Shaving is cheap, easy, and, unless you cut yourself, painless.
+Since all you need is a razor and some shaving cream, it’s easy to see why those who are time-crunched would opt for this method of hair removal."

-However, it can leave your skin feeling dry and prickly—even by the end of the day.
-"Although it’s a myth that shaving makes hair grow back thicker, the blunt angle by which the hair is cut during shaving will make it appear thicker," Dr. Vergara-Wijangco explains.
+However, shaving can leave your skin feeling dry and prickly—even by the end of the day.
+"Although it’s a myth that shaving makes hair grow back thicker, the blunt angle by which the hair is cut during shaving will make it appear thicker," Dr. Vergara-Wijangco tells us.

-Another common downside of shaving that many people struggle with is ingrown hairs.
-These can cause skin bumps, itching and irritation.
-If you’re one of them, this hair removal method might actually create more problems than it solves for you.
+Another common downside of shaving that many people struggle with is ingrown hairs, which can cause skin bumps, itching, and irritation.
+If this is you, this hair removal method might actually create more problems than it solves for you.

-Plus, as mentioned, the regrowth when it comes to shaving can be much faster—some even notice small bits of stubble appearing the very next day after shaving.
-For those who want a method that doesn't require touching up, shaving isn't the best option—something much more permanent, like laser hair removal, might be far preferable.
+Plus, as mentioned, the regrowth after shaving can appear much more quickly—some even notice small bits of stubble appearing the very next day after shaving.
+For those who want a method that doesn't require touching up, shaving isn't the best option; something much more permanent, like laser hair removal, might be far preferable.

 Where to use hair removal cream vs. shaving

-Both razors and depilatory creams are great options for quick and affordable at-home hair removal.
+Both methods are great for quick and affordable at-home hair removal.
 “The cost between hair removal and shaving is typically not too different,” says Khabarate.

-And, as Dr. Vergara-Wijangco adds, “While there is no right or wrong answer, creams win as far as long-lasting results go, while shaving wins for convenience and ease.”
+As Dr. Vergara-Wijangco also notes: “While there is no right or wrong answer, creams win as far as long-lasting results go, while shaving wins for convenience and ease.”

-If you want to get the best of both, here are our recommendations for when to use hair removal cream vs shaving:
+If you want to get the best of both, below are our recommendations for when to use hair removal cream vs shaving.

 1. Opt for shaving for silky-smooth legs